Be aware of these common scam types:

 - If you feel threatened or unsafe, call 911;

-- Monitor/Change information–bank account, credit card, online accounts, passwords, etc. depending on the nature of the call;
+- Monitor/change information–bank account, credit card, online accounts, passwords, etc. depending on the nature of the call; if you see suspicious activity or think you have been the victim of a scam, call your bank immediately!

 - If you receive any unusual demands in the mail, bring it to ISS and meet with an advisor;